 As 2022 marks the first revalidation year since the NA role was introduced, we have spoken to a variety of employers and NAs from across England to find out how the role was adopted and continues to develop as an integral part of the NHS workforce.

-Kate Ward, allied health professions workforce lead and occupational therapist at Leeds and York Partnership NHS Foundation Trust, tells us how valuable the NA role has been in freeing up capacity in clinical teams, and how they are adapting and developing the role to help improve patient care in mental health and learning disability services.
+Kate Ward, allied health professions workforce lead and occupational therapist at Leeds and York Partnership NHS Foundation Trust, tells us how valuable the nursing associate (NA) role has been in freeing up capacity in clinical teams, and how they are adapting and developing the role to help improve patient care in mental health and learning disability services.

 We started with a small cohort of NAs, as part of the first pilot in 2017, and now have 16 registered NAs across different clinical areas, including adult inpatient, forensic inpatient, and community mental health teams.